cognitivegears/asciiquarium_redux/README.md

 Custom domain via Cloudflare (optional)

-- Point your domain (e.g., ascifi.sh) at GitHub Pages with an orange-cloud proxy in Cloudflare.
+- Point your domain (e.g., asciifi.sh) at GitHub Pages with an orange-cloud proxy in Cloudflare.
 You can proxy/caches from `https://USERNAME.github.io/REPO/` to your apex/root.
 - Add a `CNAME` record to your domain in Cloudflare that targets `USERNAME.github.io` and enable the proxy.
 In the repo Settings → Pages → Custom domain, set your domain and enable HTTPS.
 - Service worker and PWA assets use relative paths in this repo, so they work under a subpath or a custom domain without changes.